C.D. Pinhalnovense

-Clube Desportivo Pinhalnovense is a Portuguese football club based in the town of Pinhal Novo, Palmela, Setúbal District.
+Clube Desportivo Pinhalnovense is a Portuguese sports club based in the town of Pinhal Novo, Palmela, Setúbal District.
 Founded in 1948, it currently plays in AF Setúbal 2ª Divisão, holding home games at Campo de Jogos Santos Jorge, with a 5,000-seat capacity.

+The club reached the quarter final stage of the 2009–10 Taça de Portugal, where they played at the home stadium of C.D.
+Cova da Piedade in a 3–1 loss to first league side Naval 1 de Maio.
+Although the team from the third tier took a 1–0 lead into half time, a strong second-half showing from Naval saw them advance to the semi finals by a score of 3–1.
+The club subsequently reached the quarter final stage of the following season's cup, where they were drawn against defending champions Porto.

 The club's most high-profile player was former Portuguese international Jorge Cadete, who spent the 2004–05 season there before retiring.